 And then drop a few anthems so people can go nuts and cap it off with an insane remix of a pop song.
-Of course, depending on the crowd you’re playing to.
+Of course, it depends on the crowd you’re playing to.

 Excellent Musical Culture and a Vast Collection of Tunes

-Behind every great DJ are a history of clubbing, crate-digging, mix-swapping, and overall music loving.
+Behind every great DJ is a history of clubbing, crate-digging, mix-swapping, and overall music-loving.
 DJs develop taste as they develop skills.

-Behind all that, lays a pure and naive belief that all of this is to please their love of music.
+Behind all that, lies a pure and naive belief that all of this is to please their love of music.

 On too many occasions, I’ve heard people starting DJing because it’s “easy,” that you get all those perks along with a series of girls throwing themselves into your bed.